Cameron Winter: Early life

 Winter grew up in Park Slope, Brooklyn, attending the Brooklyn Friends School.
-His mother, Molly Roden Winter, is a writer and his father, Stewart Winter, is a composer and co-owner of a sync library.
+His mother, Molly Roden Winter is a writer, and his father Stewart Winter is a composer and co-owner of a sync library; both are Jewish.

-In his adolescence, he played sports but had to give them up due to concussions, after which he turned to music.
+In his adolescence, he played youth ice hockey, but had to give it up due to concussions, after which he turned to music.
 In high school, he formed a band, Geese, with friends from school.
 After high school, he applied to Boston University with the intention of pursuing a degree in communications but ultimately chose to forgo college and pursue music as a career, along with his Geese bandmates, after signing with Partisan Records in 2020.

 Career

 Geese

 Formed in 2016 with Winter as their vocalist, keyboardist, and main songwriter, Geese has released four studio albums: A Beautiful Memory (2018), Projector (2021), 3D Country (2023), and Getting Killed (2025).

 Solo work

+When he was 12 years old, Winter entered the National Math Museum's 'Pi Day Song Contest' and won.
+After winning, his father, Stewart, uploaded the song onto Soundcloud where it can still be found.

-Winter made his solo debut in 2024 with two songs, "Vines" and "Take It With You", in the form of an EP titled Singles.
+Winter made his official solo debut in October of 2024 with two songs, "Vines" and "Take It With You", paired in a release titled Singles.
 On December 6, 2024, he released his debut solo album, Heavy Metal, to widespread critical acclaim.'
 It was named one of the best debut albums of 2024 by Paste and an early entry for one of the best albums of 2025 by several publications, given its late 2024 release.
+Pitchfork would go on to name Heavy Metal the third best album of 2025 and its third song "Love Takes Miles" the best song of 2025.
 Lizzy Goodman summarized in The New York Times that Heavy Metal was "received as a tour de force ...
 But it has also turned Mr. Winter into the kind of artist that has fans analyzing every detail of his impressionistic lyrics and telling him his work has kept them from suicide.
 In other words, [it] has received the kind of response that a record earns when the artist who made it is on their way to a certain kind of highly personal stardom."
+Along with the release of "Heavy Metal" there was a limited edition bonus vinyl 7 inch release with two live tracks Try As I May (Live At St. John's Lutheran Church) and The Rolling Stones (Live At St. John's Lutheran Church) it was limited to 1,014 copies.